-Mincha is longer than usual (due to Kriat Hatorah and Haftorah); care should be taken to conclude before sunset (5:38pm).
+Mincha is longer than usual (due to Kriat Hatorah and Haftorah); care should be taken to conclude before sunset (5:47pm).

-Ideally, Kriat Hatorah should not begin prior to Mincha Gedolah (12:22pm).
+Ideally, Kriat Hatorah should not begin prior to Mincha Gedolah (12:18pm).
 The Amidah may certainly not begin before then.

-After Haftorah, most communities return the Torah to the Aron Hakodesh before Kaddish and in some communities, the Chazzan slowly recites Kaddish while the Torah is returned to the Aron Hakodesh.
+After Haftorah, some return the Torah to the Aron Hakodesh before Kaddish and some hold, the Chazzan slowly recites Kaddish while the Torah is returned to the Aron Hakodesh, similar to Mincha on Shabbat.